ibm-cloud-docs/discovery-data/install-connector.md

 You can install your custom connector to your {{site.data.keyword.discoveryshort}} instance by performing the following steps.

 1. Ensure that you have completed all steps to create a custom connector up to and including the steps listed in [Compiling and packaging the example connector](/docs/discovery-data?topic=discovery-data-assemble#compile-package-connector).

 1. Run the following command from the directory on your local machine where you created and compiled your custom connector:

      ```sh
      bash scripts/manage_custom_crawler.sh deploy -z {built_connector_zip_file}
      ```
      {: pre}

     where `{built_connector_zip_file}` is the name of the file you packaged in [Compiling and packaging the example connector](/docs/discovery-data?topic=discovery-data-assemble#compile-package-connector).

-    **Important**: If your {{site.data.keyword.discoveryshort}} instance is running on Red Hat OpenShift, specify the `-o` or `--openshift` parameter with the script:
+    If your {{site.data.keyword.discoveryshort}} instance is running on Red Hat OpenShift, specify the `-o` or `--openshift` parameter with the script.
+    {: important}

+    For example:

       ```sh
       bash scripts/manage_custom_crawler.sh deploy -z {built_connector_zip_file} -o true
       ```